zackforbing/ruby-submissions/1507/12-self-directed.md

 You'll be graded on each of the criteria below with a score of (1) well below expectations, (2) below expectations, (3) as expected, (4) better than expected.

-* **Completion**: 3: Project completes most requirements but fails 5 or fewer spec harness tests.
-* **Test-Driven Development**: 4: Project demonstrates high test coverage (>90%) and tests at the controller and unit levels.
-* **Code Quality**: 3.5: Project demonstrates solid code quality and MVC principles.
-* **API Design**: 4: Project exemplifies API design idioms, with consistent and coherent response structures, serializers to format JSON data, and effective request format handling.
-* **Queries**: 3: Project makes good use of ActiveRecord, but drops to ruby enumerables for some query methods.

 ### Feature Delivery

 **1. Completion**